 SD-WAN policy routing

-SD-WAN (software-defined wide area networking) policy routing allows you to implement routing decisions based on the policies that you specify.
+Software-defined wide area networking (SD-WAN) policy routing allows you to implement routing decisions based on the policies you create.

 It allows you to override routing based on destination IP addresses and routing tables.

 You can route traffic based on SD-WAN policy routing criteria, such as the incoming interface, source and destination networks, services, application objects, users, and user groups.
 You can specify the primary and backup gateways to route the traffic through.

 If both gateways are unavailable, Sophos Firewall evaluates other SD-WAN policy routes.
 If it doesn't find another matching policy route, it applies the default route (WAN link load balancing).
 The default route load-balances traffic among the active WAN links.
 For more details of active WAN links, go to Network > WAN link manager.